nirgeier/DevOps-Zero2Hero/Content/docker/aufs-explanation.md

 and on top of them docker create new layer of read/write.

 ## What the purpose?
-In this method we can keep using those layers to another containers.
+By using this method we can keep using those layers by another containers.
 The layers are static(because they read-only), so the next container we will create could use layers from previous containers and it doesn’t need to download them once again.
 Docker just create a pointer to this layer we need, for our new container,